ErpNetDocs/webclient/introduction/my-apps/activity-participants.md

 #### Note!

-If you’re both an owner and a participant of the same activity, you **won’t** have a duplicate of it in your calendar.
+If you’re both an owner and a participant of the same activity, you **won’t** get a duplicate of it in your calendar.

 The same is true for participants accidentally added more than once in the activity.